- MMC.exe is built-in to every version of Windows since 2000 but some users received the MMC.exe blocked for your protection error.

-However, fret not, it’s not too big of an issue and it can be taken care of with just a few tweaks to the settings.
+However, fret not, this error is not too big of an issue and it can be taken care of with just a few tweaks to the settings.

-What to do if MMC.exe is blocked by the administrator?
+What can I do if MMC.exe is blocked by the administrator?

 1. Disable SmartScreen

 - Launch the Windows Security Center.
-You can do this simply by clicking on the shield symbol along the left of the Taskbar.
+You can do this simply by clicking on the shield symbol along the right of the Taskbar.

 - Click on App & browser control from the list of options on the left.